puteulanus/browser-docker/README.md

 # browser-docker
-Run firefox and selenium with docker
+Run chromium and selenium with docker